ColdBox/coldbox-zero-to-hero/steps/step-8.md

 ### Update Layout With Flash

 What is new to you here?
 Flash scope baby!
-Let's open the `layouts/Main.cfm` and create the visualization of our flash messages:
+Let's open the `layouts/Main.cfm` and create the visualization of our flash messages right before the main view is rendered `view()`

 ```html
 <cfif flash.exists( "notice" )>